0.0 Executive Summary

 - DRAM stores data using tiny electrical charges in capacitors.

-- It must refresh constantly to keep data from being lost.
+- It must be constantly refreshed to prevent data loss.

 Technology Changes (SDRAM to DDR)

-- SDRAM improved timing by syncing with the system clock.
+- SDRAM improves timing by synchronizing with the system clock.

-- DDR increased speed by sending data twice per clock cycle.
+- DDR increases the speed by sending data twice per clock cycle.

 Performance Checks

-- Newer DDR versions (DDR1 to DDR5) provide higher speed, lower power use, and more capacity.
+- Newer DDR versions (DDR1–DDR5) provide higher speed, lower power use, and more capacity.

 - RAM modules are designed to fit only compatible slots to prevent hardware errors.